-To ensure the compliance with occupational dose limits, a system of dose budget and investigation levels is used.
+To ensure the compliance with occupational dose limits, a system of dose budget and investigation levels is used as required in the Regulatory Guideline ENSI-G12.
 One set of dose budgets, so called temporary dose contingents, are defined in order to split the maximum permitted individual dose among different nuclear facilities where the person will work during the year.
 Employers must have a licence to send persons occupationally exposed to radiation to various facilities.
 It is the duty of the employer to inform the operators of the facilities about the dose budgets of his employees; the dose budget is the maximum dose an employee may accumulate during the period he works in the facility.
 Some facilities use additional daily or job specific dose constraints as investigation levels.
 In these cases, electronic personal dosimeters are used to monitor the actual dose.